- Enjoy the rich culture of the Sacred Valley in Peru.

 *Due to the logistical challenges, Machu Picchu is not included in the cost.
 We have found that it is much easier for trip participants to book their train ticket to be able to make changes as needed.
 We will provide all of the needed information and help you get this booked.
 The cost of this part is approximately $225.

-Meals and guide gratuity are not included.
+Meals (aside from breakfast) and guide gratuity are not included.
 Cost does not include airfare, souvenirs, alcoholic beverages, travel insurance or rental bike.

 Rental bikes are very limited.
 For this trip, we highly recommend that you bring your own bike!
 We have a lot of experience traveling with bikes, so please let us know what questions that you have.
 This trip is on technically challenging trails at high elevations and we highly recommend a full suspension bike.